All Episodes

 He told everybody how proud and how much he loves his country.

-What a what a difference from Barack Obama.
+What a difference from Barack Obama.

 Thank you both for being with us.